hukusuke1007/flamingo/flamingo_generator/example/README.md

-# flamingogenerator_example
+# flamingo_generator_example

-Demonstrates how to use the flamingogenerator plugin.
+Demonstrates how to use the flamingo_generator plugin.

 ## Getting Started